wechuli/allcheckspassed/README.md

 https://docs.github.com/en/actions/deployment/targeting-different-environments/using-environments-for-deployment#wait-timer

-This will save you some minutes if you have a lot of checks that run and you don't want to poll the API for a long time.
+This will save you some minutes if have checks that take a long time to complete and you don't want to poll the API for a long time.

 ```yaml
 jobs: